lfbraz/azureml-inference-spark/README.md

 ## Register an inference spark environment

-We will use a custom Dockerfile from [mmlspark](https://github.com/Azure/mmlspark/blob/master/tools/docker/minimal/Dockerfile).
+We will use a custom Dockerfile combining the Prebuilt Azure ML environment [Minimal-Ubuntu-18](https://hub.docker.com/_/microsoft-azureml-inference) with Spark 3.2 image from [SynapseML](https://github.com/microsoft/SynapseML/blob/master/tools/docker/minimal/Dockerfile).

 ### Get the Azure ML Workspace